 - 1/2 tsp. tamarind paste

-Grind the garlic, cumin seeds and pepper to a smooth paste.
-Keep aside.
 Pressure cook the tomatoes in 2 cups water for 2 whistles.
-When cool, blend and strain.
-Keep aside.
+When cool, blend and keep aside.

-Add the garlic paste and sauté till the oil separates.
-Then add the boiled dal, strained tomato puree, salt, turmeric powder and the tamarind paste.
+Add the boiled dal, tomato puree, salt, turmeric powder & the tamarind paste.
+Simmer on a low flame for 4-5 minutes.

 No comments: